A monoidal Dold-Kan correspondence for comodules: Postnikov Presentations of Model Categories

 \section{Postnikov Presentations of Model Categories}

-One of the main tool of model categories is to assume the structure to be \emph{cofibrantly generated} by a pair of sets (see definition in \cite[2.1.17]{hovey}).
+One of the main tools of model categories is to assume the structure to be \emph{cofibrantly generated} by a pair of sets (see definition in \cite[2.1.17]{hovey}).
 If in addition the category is presentable, we say it is \emph{combinatorial}.
 In this case, cofibrations and acyclic cofibrations are retracts of maps built out of pushouts and transfinite compositions, and we can inductively construct a cofibrant replacement.
 Given a symmetric monoidal model category $\M$ (as in \cite[4.2.6]{hovey}) in which the tensor product interplays well with the generating acyclic cofibrations (see \cite[3.3]{algSS}), then one can guarantee a nice model structure for algebras and modules in $\M$, see \cite[4.1]{algSS}.
 Moreover, given a weak monoidal Quillen equivalence (as in \cite[3.6]{monmodSS}) between symmetric monoidal model categories, the equivalence lifts to a Quillen equivalence between algebras and modules, see \cite[3.12]{monmodSS}.
 This induces an equivalence of symmetric monoidal $\infty$-categories on the underlying $\infty$-categories of the monoidal model categories, see \cite[2.13]{coalginDK}.

-In this section, following \cite{left1}, we introduce the dual concept of \emph{fibrantly generated} model categories.
+In this section, following \cite{left1}, we recall the dual concept of \emph{fibrantly generated} model categories.
 We make no requirement of ``cosmallness'' as it is rarely satisfied in practice.
 Instead when fibrations and acyclic fibrations are retracts of maps built out of pullbacks and towers, we say the model category admits a \emph{Postnikov presentation}.
 In \cite{left2, left3}, model structures on monoidal categories are lifted to categories of coalgebras and comodules.
 However there is no guarantee that Postnikov presentations are lifted.
-We present here the notion of \emph{comonoidal model category} which ensures that the homotopy category is endowed with a monoidal structure via a right derived tensor product.
-We also introduce the notion of \emph{weak comonoidal Quillen equivalences} which provides a compatibility of the right derived tensor products.
+We present here the notion of \emph{fibrant-compatible} monoidal structure on a model category which ensures that the homotopy category is endowed with a monoidal structure via a right derived tensor product.
+We also introduce the notion of \emph{weak opmonoidal Quillen equivalences} which provides a compatibility of the right derived tensor products.

-\subsection{Postnikov Presentation}
+\subsection{Postnikov presentation}